rafatower/curriculum/projects/01_project_maquetador.md

 2. Decide your company and product
 3. Write down the navigation of the website and the elements that should go in it.
 4. Draw how the website will look and start thinking about the HTML and CSS
+    - Remember to think mobile-first
 5. Think more.
+Is it responsive
-6. Start creating your website.
+6. Create your website structure.
+7. Create the HTML structure and validate.
+8. Add the CSS, media queries...etc.
+9. Repeat for every page